-4. Speak at an association or local event.
+4. Speak at an association or industry event.

-Similar to networking, speaking at an event about a topic related to your industry is another way to exhibit your expertise.
-Giving a thought-provoking and powerful speech will draw attention to you and, by association, your business, which can increase brand awareness and prove your business is qualified to tackle consumer’s challenges.
+Speaking at an event about a topic related to your industry is another way to exhibit your expertise.
+Giving a thought-provoking and powerful speech will draw attention to you and, by association, your business, which can increase brand awareness and prove your business is qualified to tackle consumer challenges.

 To start, brainstorm different topics and volunteer at various upcoming networking events and trade association conventions.
 If you’re afraid of public speaking (don’t worry, a lot of us are), you could enroll in a local Toastmasters chapter to improve your game.